Xuxa Meneghel Net Worth 2024

 Fortune and investments

-At the age of 16, she began to model professionally.
-Years later, the affair with soccer player Pelé boosted her profile and in 1982 Xuxa already was considered one of the main publicity figures of the country, announcing from underwear to residential buildings.[clarification needed][97] In the same year she obtained a supporting role in the soap opera Elas por Elas at Globo TV and over time had more of a role in the telenovela.[98]
+At the age of 16, Xuxa began to model professionally.
+Years later, an affair with soccer player Pelé boosted her profile and in 1982 Xuxa already was considered one of the most recognizable public figures in the country, endorsing everything from underwear to residential buildings.[clarification needed][98] In the same year she landed a supporting role in the soap opera Elas por Elas at Globo TV and over time had more roles in telenovelas.[99]

-Also in 1982 Xuxa founded her first company, Xuxa Produções, a legal entity that takes care of the brand of Xuxa and holds, exclusively, the rights to commercialize the use of the brand and image of the artist, nationally and internationally, and represents the artist in contracts in any area.
-However, in 1993 Xuxa Produções was responsible for the coming of the Dangerous World Tour, from Michael Jackson to Brazil and has performed in other segments without the presence of Xuxa, as the co-production of films by Renato Aragão, Angelica and Father Marcelo Rossi.[99]
+Also in 1982 Xuxa founded her first company, Xuxa Produções, a legal entity that takes care of the Xuxa brand and holds, exclusively, the rights to commercialize the use of the brand and image of the artist, both nationally and internationally.
+The company also represents Xuxa in any and all contracts.
+Additionally, the company has represented other interests as well, and in 1993 Xuxa Produções was responsible for bringing Michael Jackson's Dangerous World Tour to Brazil.
+The company was also involved in the co-production of films by Renato Aragão, Angelica and Father Marcelo Rossi.[100]

-Following her successful entry to Clube da Criança, the start of her modeling career during the week in New York City, and the release of her album Xuxa e Seus Amigos, which sold 500,000 copies in 1983, Xuxa was contracted by Globo TV and Som Livre.[100]
-In the same year Xuxa founded the brand O Bicho Comeu, responsible for the commercialization of clothes and accessories for children.[101]
+Following her successful entry to Clube da Criança, the start of her modeling career on weekdays in New York City, and the release of her album Xuxa e Seus Amigos (which sold 500,000 copies in 1983), Xuxa was contracted by Globo TV and Som Livre.[101]
+In the same year Xuxa founded the brand O Bicho Comeu, responsible for the commercialization of clothes and accessories for children.[102]

-With the initial salary at Globo TV of US$40,000, Xuxa had several increases in its salary, which in 1987 had already reached one million dollars.
+After an initial salary at Globo TV of US$40,000, Xuxa saw several salary increases, which in 1987 had already reached one million dollars.
 Also in 1987 she founded "Beijinho Beijinho Produções", responsible for the co-production of television programs and albums.
-Until 1988, the companies of Xuxa were run by her parents and brothers Cirano, Bladimir and Solange.
-That year, Marlene Mattos, director of her program and lawyer Luiz Cláudio Moreira took over the companies.
-The Xuxa film series premiered for theaters the same year, with the film Super Xuxa contra Baixo Astral, which was watched by more than 2.8 million viewers.
-That year the artist's fortune was over R$50 million.[101]
-In 1989 Xuxa already shared with Hebe Camargo the title of highest-paid host of Latin America, receiving only in the Globe TV US$1.5 million monthly.[102]
-That same year, she bought the "MG Meneghel" farm in Rio Bonito, Rio de Janeiro, which had three million square meters and had 50 mango trees and 200 dairy cattle.
-The activities of the Xuxa Meneghel Foundation, which carries out four social development programs (Program for Networks and Political Incidence, Program for Socio-educational Actions, Integrated Assistance Program and the Institutional Partnerships Program) also began during that time.[103]
+Until 1988, the companies of Xuxa were run by her parents and brothers Cirano, Bladimir, and Solange.
+That year, the director of Xuxa's program, Marlene Mattos, and lawyer Luiz Cláudio Moreira took over her companies.
+The Xuxa film series premiered in theaters the same year with the film Super Xuxa contra Baixo Astral, which was seen by more than 2.8 million viewers.
+By this point, Xuxa's fortune was over R$50 million.[102]
+In 1989 Xuxa already shared with Hebe Camargo the title of highest-paid host of Latin America, receiving US$1.5 million monthly from Globo TV alone.[103]
+In 1989, she bought the three million square meter "MG Meneghel" farm in Rio Bonito, Rio de Janeiro; the farm also had 50 mango trees and 200 dairy cattle.
+The activities of the Xuxa Meneghel Foundation, which carries out four social development programs (Program for Networks and Political Incidence, Program for Socio-educational Actions, Integrated Assistance Program, and the Institutional Partnerships Program) also began during that time.[104]

-Also in 1990, Xuxa bought a site in Vargem Grande, Rio de Janeiro for US$2 million.
-The property underwent several renovations so that it could be Xuxa's official residence, with a mini zoo and nursery, heated pool with waterfall, main house (1050 m2, two floors and five suites with closet), guest house (280 m2), Japanese restaurant (195 m2 bar, industrial kitchen and laundry), fitness center (196 m2), party room (540 m2), recording studio (60 m2), sauna (com 62 m2), house of the employees (283 m2), old house of the caretaker (63 m2), support cellar (67 m2), linen and storage (306 m2), garage for eight cars and helipad.[105]
-With a total of 78,000 square meters,[106] Xuxa traveled with the golf carts and this one was a refuge for the artist, which did not prevent fans sleeping in the entrance of the site waiting for her.[107]
-The site, called Casa Rosa, was a frequent figure in television programs and specialized magazines, consequently gaining space in the popular culture, arriving to be called Brazilian "Neverland".[108]
-In 2007, with the concern of providing a social life closer to normal to her daughter Sasha, Xuxa put the site up for sale for $8 million.[109]
-However, the presenter has not yet been able to sell the property, which is still part of its equity.[110]
-Still in 1990 Xuxa acquired an apartment of five million dollars in New York,[111][112] that still forms part of the artist's patrimony and took advantage of the opening of the Brazilian market to imported vehicles to found the Shine Car, concessionaire of imported luxury cars based in Rio de Janeiro.[113]
-With a partnership with Grendene, Xuxa sold 4 million sandals in Brazil, 1 million in the United States, 1 million in Mexico and 500,000 in the rest of Latin America only in 1990.[111]
+Also in 1990, Xuxa bought a site in Vargem Grande, Rio de Janeiro for US $2 million.
+The property underwent several renovations so that it could be Xuxa's official residence, with a mini zoo and nursery, heated pool with waterfall, main house (1050 m2, two floors and five suites with closet), guest house (280 m2), Japanese restaurant (195 m2 bar, industrial kitchen and laundry), fitness center (196 m2), party room (540 m2), recording studio (60 m2), sauna (com 62 m2), employees' quarters (283 m2), caretaker's quarters (63 m2), support cellar (67 m2), linen and storage (306 m2), garage for eight cars, and a helipad.[106]
+With a total of 78,000 square meters,[107] Xuxa traveled to the estate by golf cart.
+This home was a refuge for Xuxa, but that did not prevent fans sleeping in the entrance of the site waiting for her.[108]
+The estate, called Casa Rosa, was a frequent sight in television programs and magazines, consequently becoming well-known in Brazilian pop culture, and coming to be known as the Brazilian "Neverland".[109]
+In 2007, with the concern of providing a more normal social life for her daughter Sasha, Xuxa put the site up for sale for $8 million.[110]
+However, she has not yet been able to sell the property, which is still part of her equity.[111]
+In 1990, Xuxa acquired an apartment of five million dollars in New York City,[112][113] a property she still owns.
+She also took advantage of the opening of the Brazilian market to imported vehicles to found Shine Car, a concessionaire of imported luxury cars based in Rio de Janeiro.[114]
+Through a partnership with Grendene, Xuxa sold 4 million sandals in Brazil, 1 million in the United States, 1 million in Mexico and 500,000 in the rest of Latin America in 1990 alone.[112]

-Between 1991 and 1992 Xuxa received $1 million a month for work on the Telefe for El Show de Xuxa.[114]
-She launched the Xuxa Meneghel Models Course in Rio de Janeiro, with a duration of seven months and a load of six hours a week, tuition starting from $60.
-Also in 1991 Xuxa intensified the licensing of products with her brand and even sold 1.5 million sandals in the United States.[101]
-She bought five luxury apartments in São Paulo and Rio de Janeiro, which earned $200,000 in rent.[111]
+Between 1991 and 1992 Xuxa received $1 million a month for work on the Telefe for El Show de Xuxa.[115]
+She launched the Xuxa Meneghel Models Course in Rio de Janeiro, with a duration of seven months and a load of six hours a week, and a tuition starting at $60.
+Also in 1991 Xuxa ramped up the licensing of products featuring her brand name.[102]
+She bought five luxury apartments in São Paulo and Rio de Janeiro, which earned her $200,000 in rent income.[112]

-In 1992 Xuxa signed a contract with the Spanish television network Telecinco for 15 episodes of the Xuxa Park program, receiving $240,000 per episode.[114]
+In 1992 Xuxa signed a contract with the Spanish television network Telecinco for 15 episodes of the Xuxa Park program, receiving $240,000 per episode.[115]
 Only TV Globo, Telefe and Telecinco Xuxa received more than $3.4 million monthly.
-In May 1992, Xuxa's estate was estimated at US$100 million by People, making it the second-richest artist in Brazil until then, with the same patrimony of Roberto Carlos and behind Silvio Santos.[114][115]
-In the same year she founded Light Beam Corporation to license her brand exclusively in the United States, selling this year, among other products, 500,000 dolls.
-Xuxa made 12 advertising campaigns a year, earning $200,000 each.
+In May 1992, Xuxa's estate was estimated at US$100 million by People, making her the second-richest artist in Brazil until then, with the same patrimony of Roberto Carlos and behind Silvio Santos.[115][116]
+In the same year she founded the Light Beam Corporation to license her brand exclusively in the United States, selling this year, among other products, 500,000 dolls of her own likeness.
+Xuxa made 12 advertising campaigns that year, earning $200,000 each.
 Xuxa made a final profit of $27 million in 1992, resulting in her return to the list of "40 celebrities who grew richer in the last year" by Forbes in 1993, this time in 28th place.
-Between 1986 and 1992 Xuxa had sold 18 million discs, which had generated a revenue of over $175 million, of which 20% was destined for Xuxa.[101][116]
-Xuxa's Xuxa program produced four tours, including Xuxa's Xuxa 89 tour, in which Xuxa's cache was over $300,000, with a production schedule that involved ten trucks, 60 air tickets, two wagons, two 25-ton stages with more than 150 people involved.[117]
+Between 1986 and 1992 Xuxa had sold 18 million CDs, which had generated a revenue of over $175 million, of which 20% she kept.[102][117]
+Xuxa's Xuxa program produced four tours, including Xuxa's Xuxa 89 tour, in which Xuxa's cache was over $300,000, with a production roster of ten trucks, 60 flights, two wagons, and two 25-ton stages with more than 150 people involved.[118]

 In 1993 she premiered the Xuxa program in the United States, in English.
-The program was broadcast by more than 100 relays in the country, including CBS and Freeform, and was also sold to more than 120 countries.
-Through the program, Xuxa received $7 million and launched products in more than 100 countries.[101]
+The program was broadcast by more than 100 stations in the country, including CBS and Freeform, and was also sold to more than 120 countries.
+Through the program, Xuxa received $7 million and launched products in more than 100 countries.[102]
 So that she could rest between the recordings of the show, Xuxa bought a mansion in Calabasas, Califórnia.
-In September 1999 the residence was bought by the singer and American actress Brandy Norwood, for $1.7 million.[118]
-In the year of 1993 Xuxa handled $220 million only in licenses.[119]
-At the end of this year, a problem in the spine made her slow down.
-In 1994, the death of Ayrton Senna also contributed to Xuxa diminishing her work rate gradually.[120]
-Also that year, she bought a mansion on Star Island in Miami for $15 million.[121]
-The mansion had already belonged to Madonna and is owned by Xuxa until the present time.[122]
-A tourist boat ride, titled Rich and Famous Tour, includes the Xuxa mansion in the script.[123][124]
-In present values, a mansion in the island has the minimum price of $65 million.[125]
+In September 1999 the residence was bought by the singer and American actress Brandy Norwood, for $1.7 million.[119]
+In the year of 1993 Xuxa handled $220 million only in licenses.[120]
+At the end of this year, a problem in her spine caused her work to slow down.
+In 1994, the death of Ayrton Senna also contributed to Xuxa gradually diminishing her work rate.[121]
+Later that year, she bought a mansion on Star Island in Miami for $15 million.[122]
+The mansion had previously belonged to Madonna and is still owned by Xuxa today.[123]
+A tourist boat ride titled The Rich and Famous Tour, includes the Xuxa mansion in the script.[124][125]
+In present-day money, a mansion on the island has the minimum price of $65 million.[126]

-On her 33rd birthday she won a Ferrari F355 from her manager Marlene Matos.[126]
-In 1996 they realized the tour Tô de Bem com a Vida, with more than 45 concerts and a cache of $350,000.[120]
-In that same year the international press announced that Xuxa was concerned about having little private life.
-In October, she announced that she would soon leave her career to try to be a mother through artificial insemination, which did not happen because Xuxa had to meet contractual deadlines, which did not prevent the artist from again slowing down the work pace.[127][128]
-In November its patrimony was estimated at $300 million.[120]
-Also in 1996 she founded Lar's Empreendimentos, responsible for real estate investments and the creation of the O Mundo da Xuxa park in 2003.[129][130]
+On her 33rd birthday she received a Ferrari F355 from her manager Marlene Matos.[127]
+In 1996 they realized the tour Tô de Bem com a Vida, with more than 45 concerts and a cache of $350,000.[121]
+In that same year the international press announced that Xuxa was concerned about having no private life.
+In October, she announced that she would soon leave her career to try to be a mother through artificial insemination, but that did not happen because Xuxa had to keep working in order to meet contractual deadlines.[128][129]
+In November her fortune was estimated at $300 million.[121]
+In 1996 she founded Lar's Empreendimentos, an entity responsible for real estate investments and the creation of the O Mundo da Xuxa park in 2003.[130][131]

-In 2000 she acquired a million-dollar home in Celebration, Florida, near Walt Disney World.[131][132][133]
-In 2005, an 11-year-old girl, the daughter of a friend of Xuxa, died in Disneyland while she was lodged in Xuxa's house.[134][135][136][137]
+In 2000 she acquired a million-dollar home in Celebration, Florida, near Walt Disney World.[132][133][134]
+In 2005, an 11-year-old girl, the daughter of a friend of Xuxa, died at Disneyland while she was lodging in Xuxa's house.[135][136][137][138]

 Xuxa in 2004

-In 2002 they acquired a coverage of four suites for R$13 million in São Conrado, in Rio de Janeiro.[112]
-In 2008 part of the property caught fire when Xuxa, Sasha and Luciano Szafir were inside.
-Luciano was hospitalized after inhaling smoke.[112][138]
-According to the magazine Veja, also in 2002, Xuxa had $250 million in equity referring only to real estate.[139]
-The year 2002 was also marked by the professional breakup of Xuxa and Marlene Mattos, who left the command of Xuxa's holding company,[140] by reducing their salary at Globo TV to $1 million a month, which lasted until their exit of the issuer,[141] and the foundation of the company Espaço Laser, in which Xuxa owns 51% of participation.
-It ended the year with 200 licensed products and monthly sales of R$30 million.[142]
+In 2002 Xuxa acquired four suites for R$13 million in São Conrado, in Rio de Janeiro.[113]
+In 2008 part of the property caught fire while Xuxa, Sasha and Luciano Szafir were inside.
+Luciano was hospitalized after inhaling smoke.[113][139]
+According to the magazine Veja, also in 2002, Xuxa had $250 million in equity referring only to real estate.[140]
+The year 2002 was also marked by the professional breakup of Xuxa and Marlene Mattos, who left the command of Xuxa's holding company[141] by reducing her salary at Globo TV to $1 million a month, which lasted until her exit.[142]
+Xuxa founded the company Espaço Laser, of which she holds a 51% share .
+The year ended with 200 licensed products and monthly sales of R$30 million.[143]

 In 2007, when she left to live in Casa Rosa, Xuxa moved to a residence that had been built in the Malibu Condominium in Barra da Tijuca.[146]
 The 1,700-square-meter, three-storey mansion is valued at R$10 million.[147][148][149]

-In 2009, Lar's Empreendimentos of Xuxa was ordered to pay an indemnity of R$50,000 for moral and material damages in legal proceedings.[149]
+In 2009, Lar's Empreendimentos was ordered to pay an indemnity of R$50,000 for moral and material damages in legal proceedings.[150]

-In November 2010 Xuxa did not agree to the increase in rent of the building which the Shine Car company occupied and took the company to court, but lost the action, leaving the property and extinguishing Shine Car in January 2011.
-Also in January 2011 Xuxa won a $150,000 lawsuit against Folha Universal, which had stated in 2008 that the artist "was Satanist and would have sold her soul to the devil for $100 million."[150][151]
+In November 2010 Xuxa did not agree to an increase in rent of the building which the Shine Car company occupied and took the landlord to court, but lost the action, ultimately vacating the property.
+Shine Car became defunct in January 2011.
+Also in January 2011 Xuxa won a $150,000 lawsuit against Folha Universal, which had stated in 2008 that the artist "was Satanist and would have sold her soul to the devil for $100 million."[151][152]

-In 2012 Xuxa received R$2 million to participate in an advertising campaign of beauty products brand Wella, changing the color of her hair, appearing brunette for the first time in her career.
-The amount was donated to the Xuxa Meneghel Foundation.[152]
+In 2012 Xuxa received R$2 million to participate in an advertising campaign of beauty products by the brand Wella, changing the color of her hair, becoming a brunette for the first time in her career.
+The $2 million was donated to the Xuxa Meneghel Foundation.[153]

 Xuxa at the premiere of the movie Senna in 2009

 In 2014 RecordTV was ordered to pay R$100,000 to Xuxa.
-The broadcaster was sued for broadcasting photos of her in an essay performed for Playboy in the 1980s without authorization during the Gugu Liberato in 2012.[157]
+The broadcaster was sued for broadcasting photos of her from a photoessay that appeared in Playboy in the 1980s without authorization during the Gugu Liberato in 2012.[158]

-In February 2015, Xuxa refused a proposed renewal with Globo, since its salary would happen to be 1 million dollars monthly, that received from 2002, to R$250,000, without next projects to return to present a program.[158][159]
-In the same month, O Mundo da Xuxa came to an end, since the place would have to go through new investments in attractions and layout, to meet the need to expand the shopping center in which it was, which was not viable due to the Brazilian economic crisis; the park had a final profit of R$4 million in 2014, against R$10 million in 2008.[160][144]
-It was sold to Parque da Mônica for R$40 million.[161]
-In March Xuxa signed with RecordTV for R$1 million monthly.[162]
-If the program leaves the grid of the station, Xuxa will receive $250,000 monthly.[163]
+In February 2015, Xuxa refused a proposed renewal with Globo, since without any new projects, her salary would be reduced to R$250,000 compared to the $1 million she used to get.[159][160]
+In the same month, O Mundo da Xuxa came to an end, since the attraction would have to go through new expansions in order to fill the space it was in.
+This was not viable due to the Brazilian economic crisis; the park had a final profit of R$4 million in 2014, against R$10 million in 2008.[161][145]
+It was sold to Parque da Mônica for R$40 million.[162]
+In March Xuxa signed with RecordTV for R$1 million monthly.[163]
+If her program leaves the network, Xuxa will still receive $250,000 monthly.[164]
 In that same year the Laser Space earned R$50 million.
-Xuxa, as a businesswoman, had a final profit of $160 million from her companies.[164][165]
+Xuxa, as a businesswoman, had a final profit of $160 million from her companies.[165][166]

 In 2016, Espaço Laser earned R$60 million, expanding its operations to 187 units in Brazil.[143][167]
 Xuxa, as a businesswoman, made a final profit of R$200 million with her holding company in 2016.[168]
 In the same year, she launched herself as a YouTuber.